Birmingham ElectroAcoustic Sound Theatre: The diffusion console

-BEAST is a dynamic system: during a performance the performer operates an often custom-built console, called the diffusion console, with which he or she can individually and dynamically control the level of each loudspeaker, or groups of loudspeakers.
+BEAST is a dynamic system: during a performance the performer operates an often custom-built console, called the diffusion console, with which they can individually and dynamically control the level of each loudspeaker, or groups of loudspeakers.
 This enables him or her to actively articulate the piece's implied spatial sound detail within the real space of the performance venue, in order to realise and interpret the composer's intentions.
 The system also includes equipment for the live processing of sounds so that, for instance, the sounds of a live violinist can be processed and incorporated into the soundstage.

 The BEAST diffusion console has developed significantly over the years.
 The earliest systems depended on those commercially available mixing desks which had direct outputs from each fader.
 The stereo input signal from, for example, a tape-machine was split passively into the input channels on the desk, alternating left and right.
 The direct output from each channel fed the amplifiers for the loudspeakers, thus giving the individual control of each loudspeaker required for diffusion.
 The main disadvantage of this system was that it offered very little flexibility, making it difficult to move between sources in different formats (for example, quadraphonic, octaphonic or pieces with live input).
 In some situations complicated rewiring would be required for each source format used, which could be prone to errors particularly during the stress of a performance.